ycpcs/cs481-fall2018-102-RT/assign/assign02.md

-# Expectations for Weekly Demos
+# Expectations for Weekly Journals and Demos

-Here are what we would like to see from you for the weekly (Monday) demos.
+Here are what we would like to see from you for the weekly (Wednesday) demos.

 ## Journal entries (individual)

-Each team member should have an issue in the group's issue tracker.
+Each team member should have at least one issue in the team's issue tracker.
 Each week, each team member should add at least one comment to this issue to document his or her work for the week.
+These comments should be comprehensive - do **NOT** simply write a couple of lines - provide enough detail so that other team members and your instructors and advisors can comprehend what you've accomplished.
 Each weekly entry should contain a list of the following:

 * Links to issues that were created/opened by you
 * Links to issues that were closed by you